cloudfoundry/pxc-release/src/github.com/cloudfoundry-incubator/galera-healthcheck/README.md

 An http endpoint is opened, by default at '/' on port 9200.
 A healthy node will return HTTP status 200, and a node that should not be accessed returns a 503.

-Several commandline flags are supported (see the code.)
+Several commandline flags are supported, run `galera-healthcheck -h` for more information.